-Prof. Dr. Peter Scheiffele " further information
+Prof. Dr. Peter Scheiffele

-Group Members

-Research Associate
+" further information

-Dr. Harald Witte
+Research Associate Dr. Harald Witte

 Postdoctoral Fellows

-Dr. Andrea Gomez Dr. Hanna Hörnberg Dr. Oriane Mauger Dr. Dietmar Schreiner Dr. Jovan Simicevic Dr. Meha Singh Dr. Le Xiao
+Dr. Andrea Gomez

+Dr. Hanna Hörnberg

+Dr. Kajari Karmakar

+Dr. Oriane Mauger

+Dr. Dietmar Schreiner

+Dr. Meha Singh

+Dr. Le Xiao

 PhD Students

-Ying Ying Lee Thi-Minh Nguyen David Tora Lisa Traunmüller
+Elisabetta Furlanis Thi-Minh Nguyen David Tora Lisa Traunmüller

+Master Student

+David Hauser

+Administrative Assistant

-Administrative Assistant Anja Streb
+Anja Streb

+Technical Associates

-Technical Associates Caroline Bornmann Laetitia Burklé
+Caroline Bornmann Laetitia Burklé

+Research Group Tilman Schirmer

-RESEARCH GROUP TILMAN SCHIRMER Molecular mechanisms of c-di-GMP signal transduction and AMP transferases
+Molecular mechanisms of c-di-GMP signal transduction and AMP transferases

-We are employing crystallographic and biochemical/biophysical techniques to reveal the structural basis for the catalysis and regulation of c-di-GMP related proteins.
+We are employing crystallographic and biochemical/ biophysical techniques to reveal the structural basis for the catalysis and regulation of c-di-GMP related proteins.
 Our second focus is on bacterial type IV secretion system (T4SS) effector proteins with AMP transferase activity.
-Diguanylate cyclases and regulation of c-di-GMP synthesis

-Recent discoveries show that a novel second messenger, c-di-GMP, is extensively used by bacteria to control multicellular behavior, such as biofilm formation.
+Close of the EAL dimer of YahA (E. coli) induced by binding of c-di-GMP.
+Adopted from Sundriyal et al., Make, break and recognition of c-di-GMP Recent discoveries show that a novel second messenger, c-di-GMP, is extensively used by bacteria to control multicellular behavior, such as biofilm formation.
 Condensation of two GTP to the dinucleotide is catalyzed by GGDEF domains that usually occur in combination with sensory and/or regulatory modules.
-The opposing phosphodiesterase activity is provided by EAL domains that are also regulated.
-In collaboration with the Jenal group (Biozentrum) and based on crystallographic and functional studies we have studied the catalytic and regulatory mechanisms of diguanylate cyclades, the enzymes that synthesize the second messenger.
+The opposing phosphodiesterase activity is provided by EAL domains that are similarly regulated.
+In collaboration with the Jenal group (Biozentrum) and based on crystallographic and functional studies we have studied the catalytic and regulatory mechanisms of diguanylate cyclases, the enzymes that synthesize the second messenger.
 It appears that the general mechanism of activation relies on signal induced dimerisation of its regulatory domains that ensures productive of the two GTP loaded catalytic GGDEF domains.
-Though the substrate binding site of c-di-GMP specific phosphodiesterases is completely contained with the EAL domain, the domain is active only as a homodimer.
-This generic property of the catalytic domain is probably utilised in the full-length proteins to control their activity, very similar to the situation in diguanylate cyclades.
-Thus our results provide clues about how this class of enzymes can be regulated in a modular and universal fashion by their sensory domains.
-Recently we have started to elucidate the structures and binding modes of newly discovered c-di-GMP receptors.
-These results will add to our knowledge of complete c-di-GMP signal cascades.
+Currently, we are studying the molecular basis of phosphodiesterase regulation that are the antagonistic enzymes that degrade c-di-GMP.
+Although the active site is completely contained with their EAL domain, the domain is active only as a homodimer.
+This generic property of the catalytic domain is probably utilised in many of the full-length proteins to control their activity, very similar to the situation in diguanylate cyclades.